jonnonz1/nz-statute-book/acts/public/2020/water-services-authority-taumata-arowai-act-2020.md

-# Taumata Arowai–the Water Services Regulator Act 2020
+# Water Services Authority—Taumata Arowai Act 2020
-_Consolidation as at 2024-02-17_
+_Consolidation as at 2025-08-27_

 ### 1 Title
-This Act is the Taumata Arowai–the Water Services Regulator Act 2020.
+This Act is the Water Services Authority—Taumata Arowai Act 2020.

 ### 2 Commencement
 (1) This Act comes into force on the earlier of—